Calder Cup

-The Calder Cup is the trophy awarded annually to the playoff champions of the American Hockey League.
+The Calder Cup is the trophy awarded annually to the playoff champions of the American Hockey League (AHL).
 It was first presented in 1937 to the Syracuse Stars.

 The cup is made of sterling silver mounted on a base of Brazilian mahogany.
 In its current shape, the trophy has a two-tiered square base with commemorative plaques for each of the AHL's 20 most recent champions: 12 on the bottom tier and 8 on the top tier.
 Each time a new championship plaque is added, the oldest plaque is retired and joins a display at the Hockey Hall of Fame in Toronto.

-The Hershey Bears have won the Cup more times than any other team, with eleven victories in franchise history.
+The Hershey Bears have won the Cup more times than any other team, with thirteen victories in franchise history.
 The Cleveland Barons come in second with nine; the Springfield Indians/Kings are third with seven.
 Eight teams have won back-to-back championships; the Springfield Indians of 1960–62 are the only team to have won three straight Calder Cup championships.